alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/DSG2018/README-parallel-deploy-using-azure-vms.md

 - Base on Ubuntu 18.04 LTS
 - Create in the "Safe Haven Management Testing" subscription
 - Create in the "VM-Deployment-Pool" Resource Group
+- Use region "West Europe"
+- Name the VM `SH-DEPLOYMENT-0X`(replacing `0X` a zero padded number one greater than largest one currentyl used by an existing deployment VM)
 - Set the username to "atiadmin"
 - Set the password from the `deployment-vm-admin-password` secret in `dsg-management-test` KeyVault in "Safe Haven Management Testing" subscription
 - Open port 22 in the network settings at the bottom of the initial "Basic" configuration tab